RetroNynjah/Amiga-Parallel-SD/README.md

 The ICSP header is a regular 2x3 pin-header.
 I usually leave it out and use a 2x3 pogo pin adapter for uploading firmware.
 It's also posible to just stick a connector into the slots and push it gently sideways to make contact while uploading the firmware.

 The original design was based around an ATmgea328-based Arduino Nano module but with this board a wide range of ATmega328/168/88/48 MCU:s can be used, at least with the current firmware version.
 Use whatever you can lay your hands on for the day.
-ATmega48/48A/48PA/88/88A/88PA/168/168A/168P/168PA/328/328P/328PA should all work but I don't think the PB variants will work.
-At least not without modifications.
+ATmega48/88/168/328 A/P/PA/PB should all work.
+ATmega328P is recommended.

 A compatible MicroSD connector can be found on AliExpress at a much better price than the Würth connector: https://www.aliexpress.com/item/32802051702.html